biokeyper/.github/profile/README.md

 We are currently working on the following projects:

-- **[Biokeeper App](https://github.com/biokeyper/Biokeeper-Mobile))**: A family history and digital legacy preservation app that helps users create family trees, share stories, and secure their family heritage for future generations.
+- **[Biokeeper App](https://github.com/biokeyper/Biokeeper-Mobile)**: A family history and digital legacy preservation app that helps users create family trees, share stories, and secure their family heritage for future generations.
 - **BioKeyPer Blockchain Protocol** (Coming Soon): Our blockchain infrastructure that powers decentralized data privacy utilities, enabling data ownership and secure sharing.
 - **BioKeyPer Utilities and APIs** (Coming Soon): A set of tools and APIs to integrate BioKeyPer’s decentralized privacy features into other applications.
+- **BioKeyPer Operating System** (Coming Soon): An Open-Source hardware specific or agnostic linux-based privacy sandbox and operating system for the BioKeyPer Decentralized Privacy Utilities Ecosystem.
+,
 ## 📜 Documentation

 You can find documentation and guides for our projects in the following repositories: